These 40 People Told Us How They Make Money Without Getting a Real Job

 10. Start Investing — the Easy Way

-Investing is a smart way to make money.
-You’re basically making your money work for you.
-It seems really complicated, though — something that’s restricted to the wealthy elite.
+Investing is a smart way to make your money work for you.
+But it might seem really complicated — something restricted to the wealthy elite.

-That’s baloney!
-The sooner you get started investing, the better off you’ll be later in life.
-Try starting with something easy and simple like SoFi Automated Investing , which is ideal for beginners.
+But you also probably know the sooner you get started investing, the better off you’ll be later in life.
+Try starting with something easy and simple like SoFi Automated Investing, which is ideal for beginners.